-When I want a hearty and filling soup, there is nothing quite like a classic Italian Wedding Soup.
-This was one soup we grew up having once a week in the summer!
+When I want a hearty and filling soup, there is nothing quite like a classic Italian Wedding Soup with delicious little beef meatballs and orzo!
+This was one soup we grew up having once a week in the summer and continue to enjoy through the Fall!

-If you love Italian soup, you HAVE to give these a try: Pasta Fagioli with Spinach, Zuppa Toscana, Classic Italian Minestrone, or White Bean Lentil Soup.
+If you love Italian soup, you HAVE to give these a try: Pasta Fagioli with Spinach, EASY Chicken Farro Soup, Classic Italian Minestrone, or White Bean Lentil Soup.

 Jump to: